vrified-stupd/AHSh/README.md

 ## Why???

 "Why does this exist?" you might ask, well, I (stupd) am designing this shell for AHK which you could find [here](https://github.com/Libre-X-Project/AHK-main).
 You might also ask "Why do I need this?", the thing is, you don't!
-This shell caters to a specific group of people (osdevs and hobbyists) and not the average consumer.
+This shell caters to a specific group of people (osdevs) and not the average consumer.

 ## How to run AHSh?

 To run AHSh, you could download a release and run the elf through a terminal (boring) or you could compile it in your Linux system (not boring).
 These instructions will help you compile AHSh, not download a release!
-If you don't want to do this process, download the elf at the release branch you want.
-You could also run `wget -O install.py https://raw.githubusercontent.com/vrified-stupd/AHSh/refs/heads/main/install.py && python3 install.py` to automatically do the compiling for you.
-(You still have to download the dependancies below to use/compile AHSh)

 ### Pre-requisites

 - libc6-dev-i386
-- GCC 12.2 or Above (Older versions may work but are untested)

 ### Installation